-The way we see it, investors are standing on the brink of a bull market surge in Canadian stocks that’s ready to explode.
-I don’t want you to be left behind.
+The way we see it, investors are standing on the brink of a global market meltdown.
+I don’t want you to be left out in the cold not knowing what to do.
 Don’t hesitate.
 Take the first steps to securing your financial freedom now.

-CLICK ON THE ORDER BUTTON BELOW NOW and join the happy group of Americans profiting in the Great White North today!
+CLICK ON THE ORDER BUTTON BELOW NOW and join the smart group of Americans investting in the Great White North today!

 Chief Investment Strategist, Canadian Edge